mayowaolatunji/J.S-simple-problem-solution/Classes & Prototypes.md

 console.log(car2.model) // Civic
 ```
 Here Car is just a regular JavaScript function.
 Often it is referred to as a constructor function, although it is not a special function by any means!
 It is capitalized purely by convention.
 We capitalize it to show we plan to use it with the new operator.

+By utilizing the `new` operator, we have the ability to generate fresh instances of Car.
+The new operator accomplishes this by creating a new object and assigning it to the this keyword within the Car function, as demonstrated in the above example.
+Moreover, the new operator implicitly returns this newly created object, unless an alternative object is explicitly returned.